Utilities

 There are a number of scope-specific techniques available to retrieve

-an instance of Ignition’s CommonContext
+an instance of Ignition’s CommonContext for advanced (and

 unsupported) scripting tasks.
 Integration Toolkit now exposes its own